Ibrahim of the Ottoman Empire: Accession

-Early years as the sultan
+Early reign

 During the early years of Ibrahim's reign, he retreated from politics and turned increasingly to his harem for comfort and pleasure.
 During his sultanate, the harem achieved new levels of luxury in perfumes, textiles and jewellery.
 His love of women and furs led him to have a room entirely lined with lynx and sable.
-Because of his infatuation with furs, the French dubbed him "Le Fou de Fourrures."
-Kösem Sultan kept her son in check by supplying him with virgins she personally purchased from the slave market, as well as overweight women, for whom he craved.
+Because of his infatuation with furs, the French dubbed him "Le Fou de Fourrures".
+Kösem Sultan kept her son in check by supplying him with virgins that she personally purchased from the slave market, as well as overweight women, whom he craved.

 An account of his reign is given by Demetrius Cantemir.
 He wrote of Ibrahim:

 Kara Mustafa Pasha remained as Grand Vizier during the first four years of Ibrahim's reign, keeping the Empire stable.
-With the treaty of Szön (15 March 1642) he renewed peace with Austria and during the same year recovered Azov from the Cossacks.
-Kara Mustafa also stabilized the currency with coinage reform, sought to stabilize the economy with a new land-survey, reduced the number of Janissaries, removed non-contributing members from the state payrolls, and curbed the power of disobedient provincial governors.
+With the Treaty of Sèvres (15 March 1642), he renewed peace with Austria and in the same year recovered Azov from the Cossacks.
+Kara Mustafa also stabilized the currency with coinage reform, sought to stabilize the economy with a new land-survey, reduced the number of janissaries, removed non-contributing members from the state payrolls, and curbed the power of disobedient provincial governors.
 During these years, Ibrahim showed concern with properly ruling the empire, as shown in his handwritten communications with the Grand Vizier.
 Kara Mustafa in turn wrote a memo on public affairs to coach his inexperienced master.
-Ibrahim's replies to Kara Mustafa's reports show he had actually received a good education.
-Ibrahim often traveled in disguise, inspecting the markets of Istanbul and ordering the Grand Vizier to correct any problems he observed.
+Ibrahim's replies to Kara Mustafa's reports show that he had actually received a good education.
+Ibrahim often traveled in disguise, inspecting the markets of Istanbul and ordering the Grand Vizier to correct any problems that he observed.